rurangiza/push_swap/README.md

     3. And finaly, I push all numbers in stack_b to stack_a (largest first).
 - 750 -> 725 (best < 700) : instead of using a median as pivot, I'm using a quartile (number that seperates a list of numbers in 4 equal parts)
 - 725 -> 690 (average) : remove the piece of code that "pushes pivot instead of last pushable".
 It was useless and added unecessary operations

+### ~ Handle 500 numbers
+Using the same algorithm as the one for 100 numbers, I got 7913 operations (average of 5).
+- 7913 -> 6998 : use octile as pivot until the size of stack_a falls below 100.
+At that point, I use quartiles as pivots.